 Ironmasters are certainly some of the most popular adjustable dumbbells on the market, but they’re not the only ones.
 In fact, there are many worth considering depending on your training style and budget.

-Ironmaster Adjustable Dumbbells feel more like a traditional dumbbell than their competitor Powerblocks.
-Additionally, Ironmasters can go up to 165 lbs, with a great price point.
-Although Powerblocks can go up to 175 LB, they get so big that they’re almost unusable.
+Ironmaster Adjustable Dumbbells feel more like a traditional dumbbell than their competitor, PowerBlock Adjustable Dumbbells.
+Additionally, Ironmasters can go up to 165 pounds, with a great price point.
+Although PowerBlocks can go up to 175 pounds, they get so big that they’re almost unusable.
 Ironmasters are similar in this regard, but not quite as bulky.

 That being said, Ironmasters are still a great pair of adjustable dumbbells and you won’t go wrong buying them.